notionparallax/blog/_posts/2020-03-24-the-true-name.md

 </figcaption>
 </figure>

 This idea of quantifying a space of all possible names came to me while I was reading _The Dispossessed_[^dis].
-On the communitarian anarchist world of Urras, everyone's name is generated by a computer to be unique. _Shevek, Bedap, Sabul_, all two syllable names.
+On the book's communitarian anarchist world of Urras, everyone's name is generated by a computer to be unique. _Shevek, Bedap, Sabul_, all two syllable names.
 If there really are almost 16k syllables in English, then we could name a population of over 125 million (125&#8239;318&#8239;196) Odonians before we need a new naming system; probably more than dusty Urras can support.

 <figure class="quote">